eduard93/Cache-MDX2JSON/README.md

       {Namespace} is a namespace you want to install to.
 If it does not exist it would be created automatically.
 If it does exist only MDX2JSON package would be overwritten.

       {SourceDir} is a directory where you unpacked zip \ MDX2JSON (see 1).
-On this step installer would create (if needed) Namespace and corresponding database, import source code and compile it, create required web application (named /{Namespace}) if one does not exist (skipping web application creation process if one does exist), and map MDX2JSON package to %All namespace (which will be created if does not exist).
+On this step installer would create (if needed) Namespace and corresponding database, import source code and compile it, create required web application (named /{Namespace}) if one does not exist (skipping web application creation process if one does exist), and map MDX2JSON package to %All namespace (which will be created if it does not exist).
 3. Give the correct roles to /{Namespace} webapplication for it to be able to query desired cubes.